 - 1.0.2 Terms, rules, and requirements in SC3 are defined first in their most general sense, and a word or phrase in small capital letters in this chapter indicates that it has a distinct Code definition.
 Where an exception to a general rule exists, it is described in the Code where the exception occurs.
-Within the Code, "record" can apply to either or both World and Continental records according to the context. - 1.0.3 A proposal for an amendment to the Sporting Code or its annexes must be submitted to the IGC Bureau at least six months prior to the next IGC Plenary meeting.
+Within the Code, "record" can apply to either or both World and Continental records according to the context.
+Italic text in the Code is informational, not regulatory. - 1.0.3 A proposal for an amendment to the Sporting Code or its annexes must be submitted to the IGC Bureau at least six months prior to the next IGC Plenary meeting.
 A proposal must refer to the paragraphs affected and give reasons for the amendment.
-It is preferable for the proposed change to be in the format of the Code.
+It is preferable for a proposed change to be drafted in the format of the Code.